 </script>

-Connects an export area with the current Output.
-Returns this Outpur Object.
+Connects an export area with the current Output and returns this Output Object.

 One of [wp, phpBB, tw, url, urlencoded, pre, doxygen, html, latex]